 Scanning on the RICOH copier in the RH 119 mailroom is free.
-If you find that you are not in the RICOH system, please send an email to Angela.Haney@oregonstate.edu
+If you find that you are not in the RICOH system, please send an email to https://example.com/hyojung.Kwon@oregonstate.edu.

 Photocopying on the RICOH copier requires a passcode.
 Please contact your major professor if you need to make copies.
-If you are a TA who needs to make copies for a course, please email Angela at Angela.Haney@oregonstate.edu for a copy code.
+If you are a TA who needs to make copies for a course, please email Hyojung at Hyojung.Kwon@oregonstate.edu for a copy code.